1240106808/learngit/readme.txt

 Git is a distributed version control system.
-Git is a free software distributed under the GPL.
+Git is aa free software distributed under the GPL.
 99999
 999
 888